 More than 33,000 people are lost each year to suicide in the United States.
 Countless thousands more are left behind to pick up the pieces of their shattered lives while trying to cope with the tragic loss of a loved one to suicide.
 This is where SOLOS can help.
 Explore the site, look at what we offer and see if we may be able to help you.

-Holiday Pot Luck
+Spring Pot Luck

 Love, Loss and Survival

 NBA player Ryan Anderson, from the New Orleans Pelicans, talks about losing his girlfriend to suicide.
 It's a compelling story and so many affected by suicide and can relate to the emotions and termoil after the act.
 You can read the article in Sports Illustrated.

 If you would like your loved ones' photograph and information to appear on the SOLOS memoriam page please e-mail a quality digital image along with any infomation you would like on the page.
 Our webmaster will try to get your memorial posted as quickly as possible.

 "When people kill themselves, they think they're ending the pain, but all they're doing is passing it on to those they leave behind."
 Jeannette Walls